ClickoBito/HospitalHorror/report_template.md

 <!---
 Per sprint, fill out one sprint log section and its subsections.
 --->
-This is the first spint of the project and contains the setup of the project.
+This is the first sprint of the project and contains the setup of the project.

 ## Commitment
 <!---